Keyrose557/VMware-Virtual-initiative/README.md

 -  Add Destination Network `192.168.1.0` / `24` Gateway `LAN_GW-192.168.3.11`

 #### Note!
 Hardening is Required
-- More on this in another section
+- We'll Cover Securing the Network in another section
-- Think of the current configuration as a basic Lab environemnt.
+- Think of the current configuration as a basic virutal Lab template.

 ## Troubleshooting steps
 - [ ] Restart VM